 }

-In this example code, we are simply loading the image from its location and loading it into the ‘src’ image (Mat) in grayscale.
-Then, we apply a Canny filter and save it to a new ‘dst’ image.
+In this example code, we are simply loading the image from its location and loading it into the image (Mat) ‘src’ in grayscale.
+Next, we apply a Canny filter and save it in a new image ‘dst’.

-Now, we run the program and we will see our two images, Lena in grayscale, and the result of the Canny filter, which is a simple contour detector (more information about the Canny filter on Wikipedia).
+Now, we run the program and we will see our two images appear, Lena in grayscale, and the result of the Canny filter, which is a simple edge detector (more information about the Canny filter on Wikipedia).

-That’s how simple it is.
-By adding a Nuget package, we can use OpenCV in a .NET application on any platform.
-I recommend looking at the examples repository again, as it is the best way to learn how to use OpenCVSharp.
+It’s that simple, just by adding a Nuget package, we can use OpenCV in a .NET application on any platform.
+Once again, I recommend looking at the examples repository, because it is the best way to learn how to use OpenCVSharp.